コノム konomu's notebook

 Panasonic will release its “electric bicycle”, a small, motorized bicycle for test sales starting August.

-「君が主役だ。」: Inverted Topic Sentences
+「君が主役だ。」: Specificational Sentences

 You’re the lead actor.